 In addition to finding a coach, training partners and a place to train, two important considerations for an athlete thinking about becoming a professional distance runner are 1) how do I make a living, and 2) how do I stay healthy.

 Financially, athletes generally have the following options:

 - Obtain a shoe contract that provides a stipend, travel money and equipment (see information in the Representation section).

 - Join a training center that provides support in the form of stipends, housing, travel expenses and/or work (see information in the Training Centers section).

 - Find a job that is flexible with limited hours so there is time to train.
-The USATF Foundation's Career Support program offers career mentoring and job search assistance for part-time roles that are flexible to an athlete's training and travel.
-Learn more about USATF Foundations's opportunities.
+Athletebiz.com offers career mentoring and job search assistance for part-time roles that are flexible to an athlete's training and travel.
+Learn more or find opportunities on Athletebiz.com

 - Seek out grants, sponsorships, and special funds.

 - Do well at competitions in order to win prize money and perhaps secure an appearance fee.